Gluu

 That said, many vendors blur the line.
 You’ll find “workflow management,” “process intelligence,” “process mining,” and “low-code automation” tools that include BPM capabilities.
 As you shortlist options, look beyond the category label and focus on your outcomes: adoption in daily work, measurable performance, and the ability to change processes as the business evolves.

-Key features to look for in BPM software
+Key features of BPM software

 Feature checklists can be misleading.
 A long list does not guarantee value.
 Instead, use a practical lens: can the tool help you take a process from “defined” to “done” and then to “improved”?
 The criteria below reflect what many Process Excellence teams need to succeed with adoption.